felixhahnweilheim/humhub-themes-orange/docs/README.md

 **Author:** Felix Hahn, info@hahn-felix.de - self-learned, hobbyist

 ## State of development
-I tried to exactly follow the official theming documentation and it works fine in my HumHub installation.
-But I have not tested all possible settings and available modules.
+The theme works fine in my HumHub installation, but I have not tested all possible settings and available modules.
 That's why I recommend you to test the module with your settings, modules etc. and/or look through my code before activating it on a production site.

 Please give me some feedback how it works for you.